-An important message from Dr. Darrell Grant, Medical Director of Student Health Services at Brock University.
+An important message from Heather Whalen, Nurse Practitioner of Student Health Services at Brock University.

-On behalf of Brock University Student Health Services and Wellness Clinic, I am writing to discuss the importance of protecting yourself from two vaccine preventable illnesses: bacterial meningitis and influenza.
+On behalf of Brock University Student Health Services, I am writing to discuss the importance of protecting yourself from two vaccine preventable illnesses: influenza and bacterial meningitis.

-Influenza is potentially a serious infection.
-It causes about 3,500 deaths in Canada every year.
-Most people with uncomplicated influenza will recover within a week to ten days, but even uncomplicated influenza will likely interfere with schoolwork and cause absence from the learning environment.
-Some people are at higher risk of developing more severe complications, and a flu shot is a way to help prevent it.
+Influenza (the flu) is a potentially serious respiratory infection caused by an influenza virus.
+In Canada, influenza causes approximately 12,200 hospitalizations and is considered one of the top causes of leading to 3,500 deaths each year in Canada.
+Most people with influenza will recover within a week to ten days, but even uncomplicated influenza can interfere with schoolwork and cause students to miss class.
+Some people are at higher risk of developing more severe complications.
+A great way to prevent getting influenza is getting your flu shot every year.

-The seasonal flu vaccine is safe and effective and remains the best protection against flu viruses.
+The seasonal influenza vaccine is safe and effective and remains the best protection against flu viruses.
 Everyone in Ontario over the age of six months is encouraged to get the vaccine.
+Getting the flu shot will also help prevent you passing influenza along to people who may be more at risk from complications such as babies, the elderly or people with poor immune systems.

 Side Effects of the Flu Vaccine

 The most common side effects of the flu vaccine are mild redness and swelling at the injection site and a sore or achy arm for a short time.
-Some people also feel headachy and a little run down for 24 to 48 hours after the flu shot and have mistaken this for the flu.
-This is actually the body’s immune system ramping up and creating antibodies against the flu.
-That way if you get exposed to the flu virus later on, your body has some immunity to fight it.
+Very few people also feel headachy and a little run down for 24 to 48 hours after the flu shot and have mistaken this for the flu.
+This immune response can happen after any vaccine and is the body’s immune system ramping up and creating antibodies to protect you.
+After the flu shot, if you get exposed to the flu virus later on, your body has some immunity to fight it.
+For most people vaccines, including the flu shot, are very well tolerated.

 How to get your Flu Vaccine